 However, if you are ready and committed to motherhood, you can overcome any of these challenges, whether it is financial instability, no father figure in your child's life or any other obstacle in your way.
 If you feel that you are ready and committed to being a mother, that may be the only answer you need.

 Remember, this is your baby and your decision.
 If you are asking, “Should I keep or adopt my baby to another family?” know that you are ultimately the only person who can answer that question.
 No one can tell you what is best for you and your child, nor should anyone ever try to convince you to choose adoption instead of keeping the baby or vice versa.
 Whatever you decide, there are resources and support available to you.

-While we cannot tell you how to choose adoption or to “keep” your baby, we can provide the unbiased information, guidance and support you need to make a fully informed decision.
-To learn more about parenting vs. adoption and what that choice could look like for you, please contact American Adoptions at 1-800-ADOPTION.
+While we cannot tell you how to choose adoption or to “keep” your baby, we can give you the helpful information, guidance and support you need to make an informed decision.
+To get more information about parenting vs. adoption and what that choice could look like for you, contact American Adoptions today at 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.